rsmharsha/Airline-Management-System/README.md

 This project is intended as an educational, demonstrative application to showcase typical operations found in small-scale reservation systems: user sessions, CRUD for customers and bookings, persistence via a DB connection, and simple business flows like booking and cancellation.

 ---

-*Prepared as a concise overview for repository README.*